protobuf-net/protobuf-net/src/BuildToolsSmokeTests/readme.md

 Usage:

-1. build protobuf-net.Build tools **in release mode**; this will generate a new .nupkg in /bin/release
+1. build protobuf-net.BuildTools **in release mode**; this will generate a new .nupkg in /bin/release
 2. edit BuildToolsSmokeTests.cspoj with the version (full name) from this new nupkg
 3. at the console, `dotnet restore` and `dotnet test`